bardak-dev/bark-gui/README.md

 Input any text to let Bark create a Speech, use the Dropbox to choose any voice from the prompts folder (also custom ones).
 Choose 'None' for undefined (usefull for MAN:/WOMAN: prompts).
-The 'quick generation' checkbox creates audio a lot faster but might be more unstable and perhaps not that subtle as this doesn't use finetuning parameters.
+The `Quick Generation` checkbox creates audio a lot faster but might be more unstable and perhaps not that subtle as this doesn't use finetuning parameters.
+Checking `Use last generation as history` saves voices of each audio chunk to the outputs folder.
+If you want to use them for output, just copy them into the assets/prompts folder.
 Contrary to the original Bark, you can input any text length.
 The result will be created in chunks and merged into 1 audio-file at the end.
 This can be played from the UI and the WAV-File is saved into the Outputs folder.